Adult Social Care Services

 To see the website, visit www.mycareinbirmingham.org.uk

-For providers - if you would like to advertise your goods and services to the citizens of birmingham please email MCIBMarketplace@birmingham.gov.uk or read this document for further information on how to do so.
+For providers - if you would like to advertise your goods and services to the citizens of Birmingham please email MCIBMarketplace@birmingham.gov.uk or refer to our marketplace provider guide for further information.

-To find out more about our services, please use the links below or use the menu on the left of this page.
-To find out about the 4 domains and how personalisation is changing the way we provide adult social care services, please see the Did You Know? page.
+To find out about how personalisation is changing the way we provide adult social care services, please see the Did You Know? page.